yugabyte/yugabyte-db/docs/content/stable/explore/change-data-capture/using-logical-replication/get-started.md

 {{< /note >}}

-#### Start a YugabyteDB database
+#### Start YugabyteDB

 At this point, you have started Zookeeper and Kafka, but you still need a database server from which Debezium can capture changes.
 In this procedure, you start a YugabyteDB instance with an example database.
+The example uses sample data in SQL scripts that are included with your YugabyteDB installation in the `share` directory.

 Follow the [Quick Start](../../../../quick-start) to start an instance using yugabyted.

 {{< note title="Note" >}}